 - Multiple sclerosis;

 - HIV/AIDS;

 - Chronic fatigue syndrome;

 - Migraines;

 - Chronic pain; or

-- Seizures (including all required components for a Seizure Action Plan under the new Seizure Smart School Act36).
+- Seizures (including all required components for a Seizure Action Plan under the new Seizure Smart School Act).

-The Health/Medical section of the IEP allows the team to create a Health Care Plan for conditions other than asthma, diabetes, and allergies.
+The Health/Medical section of the IEP allows the team to create a Health Care Plan for conditions other than asthma, diabetes and allergies.
 If a student has an episodic condition that requires medication during the school day, the team may want to develop a Health Care Plan.
-It should describe what types of medication are required during the school day, if the student can self-administer the medication, where the medication is stored, and any side effects from the medication.
-It should also detail any accommodations needed during the school day, school activities, field trips, and on the bus.
-Finally, it should outline what steps should be taken in an emergency.
+The Health Care Plan should describe what types of medication are required during the school day, if the student can self-administer the medication, where the medication is stored, and any side effects from the medication.
+The Health Care Plan should also detail any accommodations needed during the school day, school activities, field trips and on the bus.
+Finally, the Health Care Plan should outline what steps should be taken in an emergency.
 After responding to an emergency, always contact a student's parent/guardian to inform them of its occurrence.